rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 In this **ranking-by-choosing** method, where we operate an epistemic fusion of iterated best and worst choices, alternative *D* is again ranked before alternative *G*.
 The overall ranking result stresses the important fact that the most expensive site *A*, and the cheapest site *C*, both appear incomparable with most of the other alternatives, as is apparent from the Hasse diagram (see above) of the ranking-by-choosing relation.

 The best choice depends hence on the very importance the CEO is attaching to each of the three objectives he is considering.
-In the actual setting here, where he considers all three objectives to be **equi-significant** (minimize costs = 3.0, maximize turnover = 3.0, and maximize working conditions = 3.0), site *D* represents actually the best choice candidate.
-However, if costs do not play much role, it would be perhaps better to decide to move to site *A*, or if, on the contrary, costs do matter a lot, moving to the cheapest alternative *C* could definitely represent a more convincing recommendation.
+In the actual setting here, where he considers all three objectives to be **equi-significant** (minimize costs = 3.0, maximize turnover = 3.0, and maximize working conditions = 3.0), site *D* represents actually the best compromise.
+However, if costs do not play much role, it would be perhaps better to decide to move to the most advantageous site *A*; or if, on the contrary, costs do matter a lot, moving to the cheapest alternative *C* could definitely represent a more convincing recommendation.

-It might be worth, as an *exercise*, to modify in the XMCDA data file this balance one of the other way, by raising and/or lowering the importance of minimizing the overall costs.
-What will become the best choice recommendation under both circumstances?
+It might be worth, as an *exercise*, to modify this balance in the XMCDA data file one of the other way by raising or lowering the importance of minimizing the overall costs.
+What will become the best choice recommendation under both changes?

 Back to :ref:`Tutorial-label`